SumoLogic/sumologic-documentation/docs/dashboards/scheduled-report.md

    * **Select report type**.
 Choose the format in which you would like to see the report (PDF or PNG).
    * **Select variables**.
 If the dashboard supports template variables, select the values which you need for the scheduled report for the dashboard.
    * **Select Time Range**.
 Set the time range for the dashboard by selecting a predefined interval from a drop-down list or by choosing a recently used time range.
    * **Select a frequency**.
-Choose the frequency with which the scheduled dashboard report to be sent from the available options:
+Choose the frequency settings for the scheduled dashboard report:
       * **Frequency**.
 Choose the frequency Daily, Weekly, or Monthly.
       * **Every.** The options depend on the Frequency you selected.
          * **Daily.** Choose Every day, Weekdays, or Weekends.